-Sector Projects Description from local recycling projects.
+Sector Projects Description export market as a way of adding value to the local agricultural sector.
+8. Production of essential oil from citrus peel Citrus fruits are a very prominent crop in MLM; this project would entail producing essential oil form citrus peel that would be normally be waste in the production of other citrus products such as juice.
+9. Cosmetics from essential oils This project links with the production of producing essential oils.
+This project develops the citrus value chain by producing cosmetics and soaps from local essential oils extracted from citrus peel.
+10. Eco-friendly packaging material This project entails producing boxes and other packaging materials from recycled paper and plastic items as collected from local recycling projects.
 11. Food processing for exports This project can link with the organic food production project where organic produce as processed and sold for the export market (dried, juice, sauces etc.) 12.
 Furniture production This project would provide local communities or SMMEs the opportunity to learn skills and produce furniture from the wood of the local forestry industry.
 13. Arts & crafts manufacturing from recycled items This project links with local recycling projects whereby arts and crafts from tins, plastic or glass can be produced for the local tourism market.
 14. Solar panel street lights installation As a way to save electricity, street lights within Mbombela can be powered by solar panels.
 15. Solar geysers in new housing developments New housing developments for local residents should make use of solar geysers as a way to save energy 16.
 Business, schools and household recycling programme This project entails having special bins or bags for recyclable materials in schools, local business areas and households as well as a plant where materials can be sorted to be distributed to projects for manufacturing (compost, crafts or packaging materials) 17.
 Harvesting rain water in communities without water and new business developments Water availability is a concern in MLM and the provision of water tanks to harvest rain water in communities can help decrease service delivery backlogs.
 Utilities 18.
-Programme to encourage businesses and households to change to energy saving light bulbs This project can be in the form of a marketing campaign to enlighten households and business about the importance of saving energy and through this campaign encourage local households and business to use energy saving light bulbs where possible. - 19.
-Informal Trade Management Programme Establishing a system to manage informal trade and establishing 'markets' which specifically cater for informal traders is important tools that can help manage informal trade in MLM.
+Programme to encourage businesses and households to change to energy saving light bulbs This project can be in the form of a marketing campaign to enlighten households and business about the importance of saving energy and through this campaign encourage local households and business to use energy saving light bulbs where possible.
+19. Informal Trade Management Programme Establishing a system to manage informal trade and establishing 'markets' which specifically cater for informal traders is important tools that can help manage informal trade in MLM.
 Trade 20.
 SMME retail development Creating SMME business incubators which are in the business of trade in rural areas Tourism See Development Goal #5